-- You have a splint on your leg that cannot be removed, do not get it wet - Keep all your bandages clean and dry. - If your dressings get wet, or saturated with blood, please call the office at the number below for instructions. - They will be removed at your first clinic appointment. - Postoperative bleeding is not unusual.
+- Keep all your bandages clean and dry.
+If your dressings get wet, or saturated with blood, please call the office at the number above for instructions. - They will be removed at your first clinic appointment. - Postoperative bleeding is not unusual.
 Reinforcing your dressing is alright.
 If you have concerns about the amount of bleeding, please call.